aai-institute/beyond-jupyter/refactoring-journey/step05-sensai/README.md

 Furthermore, we have now named all models to support the reporting of model-specific results.

+## Randomness

+sensAI's wrappers around scikit-learn classes will use a fixed random seed by default to ensure reproducible results.
+(Notice that in the original notebook implementation, the random forest model did not use a fixed random seed.)

 ## Principles Addressed in this Step

 * Prefer declarative semantics
 * Find the right abstractions
+* Avoid uncontrolled randomness